dojo/framework/docs/en/testing/introduction.md

 });
 ```

-## Using assertion templates
+## Using assertions

-Assertion templates provide a way to create a base assertion that allow parts of the expected output to vary between tests.
+Assertions provide a way to create a base assertion that allow parts of the expected output to vary between tests.

 -   Given a widget that renders output differently based on property values: